securesandesh/securesandesh/README.md

 ## Portfolio
 > Please visit this [(https://www.credly.com/badges/c9b88c35-9a32-40a3-a03d-37e8fc442570/public_url)] for further information.

-> Some of my documents are in PDF format to accommodate advanced formatting, include colorful presentations, and incorporate abundant screenshots for enhanced clarity and detail.

 I have developed a cybersecurity portfolio showcasing various tasks and projects completed during my journey to earn the Google Cybersecurity Professional Certificate.
 This program has provided insights into:
 * Programming for cybersecurity tasks
 * Frameworks and controls that inform security operations